oapicf/pinterest-sdk/clients/typescript-fetch/generated/docs/KeywordsApi.md

     campaignId: campaignId_example,
     // string | Ad group Id. (optional)
     adGroupId: 123123123,
+    // Array<string> | List of Ad group Ids to retrieve keywords from.
+This feature is currently in BETA and is not available to all users. (optional)
+    adGroupIds: ...,
     // Array<MatchType> | Keyword <a target=\"_blank\" href=\"/docs/api-features/targeting-overview/\">match type</a> (optional)
     matchTypes: ...,
     // number | Maximum number of items to include in a single page of the response.
+Default maximum of 250.
 See documentation on <a href=\'/docs/reference/pagination/\'>Pagination</a> for more information. (optional)
     pageSize: 56,
     // string | Cursor used to fetch the next page of items (optional)
     bookmark: bookmark_example,